-Both Don Carson’s book Divine Sovereignty and Human Responsibility and J.I.
-Packer’s classic Evangelism and the Sovereignty of God point out the fact that those are two things that seem to be in tension in our mind, but they are not in God’s understanding of things.
+Both Don Carson’s book, Divine Sovereignty and Human Responsibility and J.I.
+Packer’s classic, Evangelism and the Sovereignty of God point out the fact that those are two things that seem to be in tension in our mind, but they are not in God’s understanding of things.
 But we can’t flatten one for the other.
 We can’t say because it is all God’s will anyway, there is no reason to cry out.
-There is no reason.
-You know, God is going to do what he wants to do.
-So why pray?
+God is going to do what he wants to do, so why pray?

 What does this look like for you?
 Can you share with us a season in your life when you did complain to God in prayer?
 What did lament look like in your life?

-Well, I think when people die who it sure looks like it doesn’t seem to help the kingdom at all.
+Well, I think about when people die, and it sure looks like it doesn’t help the kingdom at all.
 That goes back a long way with me.
-The Christian Church doesn’t have great leaders growing on trees.
-And when something comes along and takes a leader out of commission, either through death or something else, I can really struggle with that and say: God, it doesn’t look like you know what you are doing.
+The Christian church doesn’t have great leaders growing on trees.
+And when something comes along and takes a leader out of commission, either through death or something else, I can really struggle with that and say, “God, it doesn’t look like you know what you are doing.”
 Now that is a horrible thing to say, but the Psalms are filled with that kind of thing.

-So there have been times in my life in which I have wrestled and struggled and said: You know, Lord, thy will be done, and you do know best, but honestly I am struggling.
-This doesn’t seem like this makes any sense to me at all.
+There have been times in my life in which I have wrestled and struggled and said, “Lord, thy will be done, and you do know best, but honestly I am struggling.
+This doesn’t seem like this makes any sense to me at all.”